Kanga Bush Camp sits beside Kanga Pan in a remote region of Mana Pools National Park

 Cost of meal e.g. lunch: Included

-Drinks included: Yes, drinks are usually included at Kanga but overseas imports and fine wines and spirits are charged extra.
+Drinks included: Yes, drinks are usually included at Kanga but fine wines and spirits are charged extra.

-Attitude towards children: Kanga is quite flexible when it comes to accommodating children and can review each situation on a case-by-case basis.
+Attitude towards children: Kanga does not generally accept children under ten years of age, although they are quite flexible and can consider each situation on a case-by-case basis.

 Property’s age restrictions: Generally no under 10's.